Timeline: What has happened since 20-month-old Quinton Simon went missing?

 CHATHAM COUNTY, Ga.
-(WSAV) — At just 20 months old, Quinton Simon hasn’t been seen for 60 hours.
+(WSAV) — At just 20 months old, Quinton Simon hasn’t been seen for five days.
 In those moments, WSAV has told you a lot about the search to find him but to tell you about the environment he was living in, we have to back up weeks.

 Sept.
 7